eduardogomezdelapena/DL_shoreline_prediction/README.md

-# Convolutional Neural Networks for shoreline prediction using camera system observations, Tairua beach, New Zealand
+# Convolutional Neural Networks for shoreline prediction

-Code to reproduce results of the manuscript submitted for publication "On the use of Convolutional Deep Learning to predict shoreline change".
+Convolutional Deep Learning models to predict shoreline change with wave bulk parameters as model inputs.
+Shoreline data (Tairua, NZ) can be  found at [Coastal and Ocean Collective](https://coastalhub.science/data).
 Contributors: Eduardo Gomez-de la Pena, Giovanni Coco, Colin Whittaker, and Jennifer Montano.
 School of Environment, The University of Auckland, New Zealand.
 Note: Code subject to change throughout the publication process.

 ## Citation